Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 Desember 2025 16.37.03 UTC
+- WIB: Rabu, 17 Desember 2025 17.36.46 UTC
-- WITA: Rabu, 17 Desember 2025 17.37.03 UTC
+- WITA: Rabu, 17 Desember 2025 18.36.46 UTC
-- WIT: Rabu, 17 Desember 2025 18.37.03 UTC
+- WIT: Rabu, 17 Desember 2025 19.36.46 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: technology
+Kategori: nature